GenomiqueENS/easy-contrasts-DESeq2/README.md

 ###Options:
 All options available on the Easy-contrast-DEseq2 are presented here:
   * **-m --model** : deseqModel, the only compulsory option.
 This option should contain the deseq formula (for more information please refer to the [DESeq2 documentation](http://www.bioconductor.org/packages/release/bioc/html/DESeq2.html) ).
   * **-c --contrast** : TRUE/FALSE.
-If this option have the “TRUE” value the differential analysis will be performed using contrast vectors. **Default=** FALSE.
+If this option is set to “TRUE”, the differential analysis will be performed using contrast vectors. **Default=** FALSE.
   * **-b --buildContrast** : TRUE/FALSE.
-If this option have the “TRUE” value the comparisonFile.txt will be load and the buildContrast.R script will generate the 'projectName'-contrastFile.tsv file including the contrast vectors. **Default=** FALSE.
+If this option is set to “TRUE”, the comparisonFile.txt will be load and the buildContrast.R script will generate the 'projectName'-contrastFile.tsv file including the contrast vectors. **Default=** FALSE.
   * **-f --designFile** : the name of the design file. **Default=** deseqDesign.txt.
   * **-C --comparisonFile** : the name of the file including the comparison to be compute in contrast vector (see the Contrast file section). **Default=** comparisonFile.txt.
   * **-n --normFig** : TRUE/FALSE.
-If this option have the “FALSE” value, figures from the normalization will be escaped. **Default=** TRUE.
+If this option is set to “FALSE”, figures from the normalization will be escaped. **Default=** TRUE.
   * **-N --normDiffana** : TRUE/FALSE.
-If this option have the “FALSE” value, the normalization and differential analysis steps will be escaped.
+If this option is set to “FALSE”, the normalization and differential analysis steps will be escaped.
 This option can be use to only build contrast vectors. **Default=** TRUE.
   * **-d --diffanaFig** :  TRUE/FALSE.
-If this option have the “FALSE” value, figures from the differential analysis will be escaped. **Default=** TRUE.
+If this option is set to “FALSE”, figures from the differential analysis will be escaped. **Default=** TRUE.
   * **-D --diffana** : TRUE/FALSE.
-If this option have the “FALSE” value, the differential analysis step will be escaped. **Default=** TRUE.
+If this option is set to “FALSE” , the differential analysis step will be escaped. **Default=** TRUE.
   * **-p --projectName** : The name of the project. **Default=** exp1.
   * **-H --expHeader** :  TRUE/FALSE.
 “TRUE” if the expression files have a header. **Default=** TRUE.
-  * **-v --verbose** : TRUE/FALSE.
-Verbose mode. **Default=** TRUE.

 ###Classical mode:
-The Classical mode performs the differential analysis comparing all biological replicates from the “Condition” design column each other.
+The Classical mode performs the differential analysis on "Condition" column: all biological replicates are compared to each other.
-To run the Easy-contrast-DEseq2 module on the Classical mode use this command:
+To run the Easy-contrast-DEseq2 module on the Classical mode, use the following command:
 ```
 ./runDESeq2.py -m '~Condition'
 ```
 For this mode you don't need options -c and -b, and you don't need the comparison file.

 ###Reference mode:
-The Reference mode performs the differential analysis comparing all biological replicates from the “Condition” design column to the reference condition.
-You should specify the reference condition using the “true” value on the design “Reference” column for the reference condition (see the Design file section).
+The Reference mode performs the differential analysis on "Condition" column: all biological replicates are compared to the reference condition.
+You should specify the reference condition using the “true” value on the “Reference” column for the reference condition (see the Design file section).
-To run the Easy-contrast-DEseq2 module on the Reference mode use this command:
+To run the Easy-contrast-DEseq2 module on the Reference mode, use the following command:
 ```
 ./runDESeq2.py -m '~Condition'
 ```